Josh Bell Player Props: Guardians vs. Cubs

 Josh Bell At The Plate

-- In 11.0% of his games this year, he has hit a long ball, and 2.7% of his trips to the plate.
+- He has gone deep in 10.8% of his games this year, and 2.6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.